oracle-livelabs/developer/orcl-blockchain-platform/1-labs-obp-env-setup/obp-console.md

 3. Hover over the **Specifications** pane, click on the three dots, and then **Import Specification**.
 Alternatively, copy the path of the specification file and import manually.

 4. Click on the yml specification imported.
 You can see the specficiations defined for each object and attribute.
-If you want change any specification of an attribute, you can do so.
+If you want to change any specification of an attribute, you can do so.
 For example: Change line number 102 to - format: ["PO%1%t", "recipient"].
 [Specifications Help](https://docs.oracle.com/en/cloud/paas/blockchain-cloud/usingoci/input-configuration-file.html)

   Make sure the **Details** of your specification read: